- Education and Science

 - By applying some prudence, you can always try to maximize your derivation of consumer surplus.

 - One best principle is to look for alternatives that can give you the same levels of satisfaction.

 - Either you can entirely shift to another similar product or you may procure some quantity of one and some more quantity of other brands which are available easily at same prices with same levels of utility.

-- You may need to keep watch on available new or alternate products that can satisfy your needs.
+- You may need to keep watch on available new or alternative products that can satisfy your needs.